 Welcome to Berkshire Pulse!

 New students must have a completed Policies and Information Waiver (Form A).
 New and returning students must have a completed Registration Form (Form B).
 Underage participants in the Youth Performing Arts Program must have a guardian complete the Premises Permission Form (Form C).
-Please read the following Policies and Information carefully to ensure that you understand them before signing the waiver document located on your registration Form A. As a dancer at Berkshire Pulse, or parent/guardian of a Berkshire Pulse Performing Arts Program participant, you are responsible for supporting your child in upholding these policies.
+Registrants can satisfy each of these Forms by registering online.
+Please read the following Policies and Information carefully to ensure that you understand them before registering.
+As a dancer at Berkshire Pulse, or parent/guardian of a Berkshire Pulse Performing Arts Program participant, you are responsible for supporting your child in upholding these policies.

 COVID, Vaccinations, Masks, and Sick Policies

 Student safety and wellbeing is at the core of what we do here at Pulse and is the driving force behind our policy decisions around COVID-19.
+Whenever possible, Pulse’s COVID policies follow the guidelines established by the Berkshire Hills Regional School District and the Massachusetts Department of Public Health.
 The following is an outline of our current guidelines for dancers and families.
 As with all COVID guidelines, they are subject to change as new information presents itself.
 As such, any changes will be communicated via email.

 Illness: No one should ever come to Pulse studios in-person if they are displaying any cold, flu, or COVID symptoms (e.g. fever, cough, runny nose, sore throat, etc.).
 Students are cleared to come to class as long as they are not showing symptoms and have not tested positive for COVID-19.
 Anyone who tests positive should notify Pulse staff immediately and quarantine for 5 days.
 If at that time you are still showing symptoms, you should stay home another 5 days.
 Students are cleared to return once they have stopped showing symptoms.
 Anyone who has shared space at Pulse with a COVID-positive person, within 48 hours of a positive test, will be notified by Pulse staff.
 Berkshire Pulse will keep all personal medical information strictly confidential, and all reporting will remain anonymous.